Kataria86/GrpcBasedExchange/README.md

 gRPC-based Message Exchange
 Overview
-This is a gRPC-based message exchange system designed to help you build scalable, efficient, and distributed message queues for your applications, similar to RabbitMQ, but leveraging the gRPC protocol for communication.
+This is a gRPC-based message exchange system designed to help you build scalable, efficient, , but leveraging the gRPC protocol for communication.
 This exchange allows message producers and consumers to communicate with low-latency, bidirectional communication channels via gRPC.
 It is ideal for microservices, event-driven architectures, and distributed systems.

 The core of this system is built on gRPC, providing fast, reliable, and language-agnostic message exchanges.
 It supports topics, queues, and routing to facilitate advanced messaging patterns.